needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 The [XR Body Transformer](xr-body-transformer.md) component manages user locomotion via transformations of an XR Origin.

-Locomotion Providers that have gained access to the XR Body Transformer via the Locomotion Mediator can call `XRBodyTransformer.QueueTransformation(IXRBodyTransformation)` to queue the transformation to be applied next `Update`.
+Locomotion Providers that have gained access to the XR Body Transformer via the Locomotion Mediator can call `XRBodyTransformer.TryQueueTransformation(IXRBodyTransformation)` to queue the transformation to be applied next `Update`, which happens later that same frame after the Locomotion Providers `Update`.
 Transformations are applied sequentially based on ascending priority and transformations with the same priority are applied in the order they were queued.
 Each transformation is removed from the queue after it is applied.

 ### IXRBodyTransformation